Monongalia County, West Virginia Records

 Monongalia County, West Virginia Courthouse Records

 Monongalia County, WV Courthouse

 The following dates indicates what vital, land, probate, and court records are in Monongalia county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.
 Until 1863 West Virginia was part of Virginia, See Virginia State Records for Info and links for years prior to 1863.

 Monongalia County, West Virginia Census Records